-An alternative to FileTransfer.io for large file transfers (to avoid CIO’s nightmares)
+An alternative to FileTransfer.io (based on Outlook and OneDrive) for large file transfers

 Limitations in terms of maximum Outlook email size, relative complexity of the OneDrive document sharing process with third parties outside the organization, confusing OneDrive user interface with too many steps, low level of integration between Outlook and OneDrive, lack of user training… these are probably the main reasons that may explain the seemingly paradoxical craze for free online file exchange services such as FileTransfer.io or WeTransfer at some corporate Office 365 customers, especially those who need to exchange very large files.
 But CIOs have serious security concerns and are looking for alternatives to FileTransfer.io, WeTransfer and other similar services.